 10. Choose a stock plan instead of designing your own.

-Instead of spending money and hiring someone to design your home plan, choose a floor plan that is already designed for you.
-You can find so many affordable floor plans in magazines or online.
-I would recommend checking out House Plans by Donald Gardner Architects you can find so many affordable floor plan options that best suits your needs and will help you save money when building a house.
+Instead of spending money and hiring someone to design your home plan, choose a Floor Plan that is already designed for you.
+You can find so many affordable floor plans online.
+I would recommend checking out these home plans they have so many affordable floor plan options and they can also help you design a custom dream home at an affordable price.

 11. Choose Lower Roof Trusses.